View Calendar

 Board of Education

-District 45 is also fortunate to have a passionate and committed Board of Education.
-Its seven members believe in the power of education and their responsibility to ensure accountability to our taxpayers.
-Each member works collaboratively, speaking with one voice to maintain our tradition of excellence.
+District 45 is governed by a dedicated seven-member Board of Education committed to serving the community.
+Board members value the power of education and take seriously their responsibility to ensure accountability to taxpayers.
+They work collaboratively and speak with one voice to uphold the district’s tradition of excellence.

 Board of Education